markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 car is idling.

 how big is the school.
-G:
+GRACE:
   - has a like a side door you can get in to
   - he's looking for us, knows we're missing, pretend going to the bathroom, "We just went to the bathroom mr kelly"
-M: do you think Jimmy knows?
+MICHAEL: do you think Jimmy knows?
-G: I think it just happened.
+GRACE: I think it just happened.
 I dunno,   new key, you should tell him might be good news.
 You're new
-M: that would be respect fuk to let him know
+MICHAEL: that would be respect fuk to let him know
-L: whatever.  going to grab one of my lucky rocks in the bag
+LOOMIS: whatever.  going to grab one of my lucky rocks in the bag
-G: Jimy is inside, not in your backpack
+GRACE: Jimmy is inside, not in your backpack
-L: I'm not stupid.
-I jut don't know if that's the move
+LOOMIS: I'm not stupid.
+I just don't know if that's the move
-M: should we ask him?
+MICHAEL: should we ask him?
-L: I don't want him, and his dad's just gone.
+LOOMIS: I don't want him, and his dad's just gone.
 (you're a foster kid, you probably get it)
   - rocks was not a good idea
-L: some parents better off not being here.
-We shoujld get back into the cleaning stuff
+LOOMIS: some parents better off not being here.
+We should get back into the cleaning stuff
-G: we should not kill people's parents
+GRACE: we should not kill people's parents
-M: back to parents
+MICHAEL: back to parents
-G: I think I need to tell your foster parents you think foster parents are ok.
+GRACE: I think I need to tell your foster parents you think foster parents are ok.
-G: Get the busted up wire hanger, untwist it, jimmy
+GRACE: Get the busted up wire hanger, untwist it, jimmy

 Mr Kilian didn't even notice them.

-G: I don't trust him to be nice.
+GRACE: I don't trust him to be nice.
 A part of me is "he's gonna kill Jimmy too:
    "I guess that's taken car off"

-L: door is totaly open.
+LOOMIS: door is totaly open.
-H: We can change our grades.
+MICHAEL: We can change our grades.
-L: looks in for some good conspiracy stuff
+LOOMIS: looks in for some good conspiracy stuff

-G: I'll keep watch, you look at the gradebook.
+GRACE: I'll keep watch, you look at the gradebook.
-M: rummage around the office, find  binder, and look like it's got stuff in
+MICHAEL: rummage around the office, find  binder, and look like it's got stuff in

 can you fail stephanie.
 Grades are in ink

-M: Change mine to a
+MICHAEL: Change mine to a

-G: anything a 50 something, turn into an 80, as the leading 10 position try to adjust where to adjust the test, but homework assignments. can do the homework and f up the test.
+GRACE: anything a 50 something, turn into an 80, as the leading 10 position try to adjust where to adjust the test, but homework assignments. can do the homework and f up the test.
-M: looking over the shoulder.
+MICHAEL: looking over the shoulder.
 That's so smart.
 I was going to chagne the letter.

 and find stephine that bitch, change to an.
 Forge his handwriting to be